 Of course!
 Easiest thing to do is to look up the time of a Sunday service and go along.
 Then you’ll hear the organ and find out what an actual service in church feels like.

-If you live outside our benefice you will need to arrange to have your banns called at the parish church where you live.
-You can find the relevant contact information on www.achurchnearyou.com If you don’t live here now, there is a separate fee of £45 in 2020 for these banns to be called.
-If you live in and are marrying in our benefice there is no extra charge for banns.
+If you live in the Redruth benefice and are marrying in one of churches there is no extra charge for your banns to be read.
+If you live outside the Redruth benefice you will need to arrange to have your banns called at the parish church where you live.
+You can find the relevant contact information on www.achurchnearyou.com.
+There is a separate fee of £46 in 2021 for these extra banns to be called.

 What if I’ve been married before?